Rosella Machine Intelligence & Data Mining

 Copying OpenCL "CL" Folder into "/usr/include"

 Your "/usr/include/" directory may not have "CL" folder.
-In this case, you need to copy "CL" folder in this CL.zip file into the "/usr/include/" directory.
+In this case, you need to copy "CL" folder in this CLv2.zip (version 2) file (or CLv3.zip (version 3 for Joshua Riek's Ubuntu) file) into the "/usr/include/" directory.
 Extract/copy "CL" folder into your convenient folder.
 Log into "root" account, say "su -". "cd" to your folder that has the copied "CL" folder.
 From there, copy it to "/usr/include" folder as follows;

 cp -r CL /usr/include